21 Advantages And 7 Disadvantages Of Mobile Phones In Business

 Your phone not only serve as a means to transfer data, but it can also store data.

-You can have all the videos, advert or audio jingle you want to present on your phone.
-Having it on your mobile implies that you can present it anytime needed and you can also transfer to the conference stereo of the big screen.
+You can have all the videos, adverts or audio jingle you want to present on your phone.
+Having it on your mobile implies that you can present it anytime needed and you can also transfer it to the conference stereo of the big screen.

 17. Seamless Banking services